If you want to be a successful copywriter, know this: most copywriting advice is terrible.

 Copy gurus swear by blinking buttons, scarcity tricks, and bold, red headlines like this:

-There’s so much horrible copy out there.
-And there are truckloads of even worse copy advice.
-All you need to do is be slightly better than the people using these cheap tricks.
+All you need to do is be slightly better than the people using these cheap tricks, and you can make a great career out of copywriting.

 Well, that’s copy.
 And copywriters are the people writing that stuff behind the scenes.
-It is one of the most important parts of your online business.
+It is one of the most important parts of an online business.

-Now, I want to point out that copywriting is different than ordinary writing.
+Copywriting is different than ordinary writing.
 Ordinary writing (think poetry and literature) is purely creative.
-Copywriting can be creative, but it’s purpose is to sell things.
+Copywriting can be creative, but its purpose is to sell things.
+(So if you hated English in school, don’t worry.
+You can be a good copywriter without ever writing a 5-paragraph essay or analyzing Huck Finn.)

 Notice that I don’t say anything about grammar or editing skills.
 Those things are important, but you can develop those skills — over time — with practice.
 What I pointed out are the mindsets that you MUST bring to the table.